Pole-Engineering/Docs/docs/assembly-guide/crossant/frame.md

  ## 1.1 Blind Joint
+### a) Drilling Holes
- > - a) You'll need to drill and tap the necessary holes for the blind joints.
+>You'll need to drill and tap the necessary holes for the blind joints.
 You can utilize the jig provided to you on [Github](https://github.com/Pole-Engineering/Crossant-235/tree/main/STLs/Tools) to ensure the holes are drilled in the correct positions.
  >
  > - Holes should be drilled on the 530mm extrusions at positions **10mm, 125mm, and 200mm** from the top and **10mm** from the bottom of the extrusion.
  >